GSA/digitalgov.gov/content/posts/2015-06-08-socialgov-round-up-2015.md

   - United States Department of Health and Human Services
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-360-World-social-digital-TCmake_photo-iStock-Thinkstock-183161931.jpg" alt="A digital graphic of social media icons revolving around a globe, above a smart phone" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-360-World-social-digital-TCmake_photo-iStock-Thinkstock-183161931.jpg" alt="A digital graphic of social media icons revolving around a globe, above a smart phone" caption="" >}}

 The [#SocialGov Community](https://www.WHATEVER/communities/social-media/) is coming up on three years of hard work and pushing the boundaries on using social tools across the federal government.